Cloudy261/ArduinoJoystick/README.md

 # ArduinoJoystick
 Easy to use Library for Arduino Joysticks.
-Get floating point Numbers instead of analogReadings.
+Get floating point Numbers between -1.0 and 1.0 (or whatever you like) instead of analogReadings.

 # Wiring